Suspect charged with killing UnitedHealthcare's CEO as an act of terrorism

 Luigi Mangione already was charged with murder in the Dec.
 4 killing of Brian Thompson, but the terror allegation is new.

-Thompson, 50, was shot dead as he walked to a Manhattan hotel where Minnesota-based UnitedHealthcare — the United States’ biggest medical insurer — was holding an investor conference.
+Thompson, 50, was shot while walking to a hotel where Minnesota-based UnitedHealthcare — the United States’ biggest medical insurer — was holding an investor conference.

+The killing kindled a fiery outpouring of resentment toward U.S. health insurance companies, as Americans swapped stories online and elsewhere of being denied coverage, left in limbo as doctors and insurers disagreed, and stuck with sizeable bills.

+The shooting also rattled C-suites, as “wanted” posters with other health care executives’ names and faces appeared on New York streets and some social media users extolled Mangione’s deed as payback.

 The 26-year-old was charged with Pennsylvania gun and forgery offenses and locked up there without bail.
 His Pennsylvania lawyer has questioned the evidence for the forgery charge and the legal grounding for the gun charge.
 The attorney also has said Mangione would fight extradition to New York.